wetek-io/Project_3/README.md

 # Notes for Keri: Steven

 This app is using Angular18 for the front end.
 I chose this specifically for the easy of client.
-This allows a client, Maggie Sottero, to only need to supply what they already have, the image link, which we save as a raw image from the front-end which is sent to the GMM
+This allows a client, Maggie Sottero, to only need to supply what they already have, the image link.
+The reference_image url and the user's uploaded image are sent unchanged to the api endpoint directly.
+The back-end handles every aspect of data handling, front end only sends and receives living them loosely coupled leaving the api, front and back-end highly scalable, and manageable with minimal effort.

 # Model Pipeline